Renz00/Online-Ordering-System/README.md

 The admin dashboard has 2 levels of access: Adminitrator, and Cashier.
 The administrator has full access.
 <br />
 <br />
+The project does not allow users to track the current location of their order.
+The only payment method available to customers is cash on delivery.
+The notifications are only produced within the system.

 <strong>Specific Objectives:</strong>
 <ul>